-It is estimated that in 2016/17 over 435,000 tonnes of the inert and construction/demolition waste, received at transfer stations and recycling centres, was recovered.
-This is an increase on the 2015/2016 figure of 359,000 tonnes and this could be a result of increased construction activity.
+It is estimated that in 2017/18 over 372,000 tonnes of the inert and construction/demolition waste, received at transfer stations and recycling centres, was recovered.
+This is a decrease on the 2016/2017 figure of 435,000 tonnes and this could be a result of increased construction activity.
 This figure includes waste recovered at quarries, and sold as recycled aggregates, as well as waste management facilities.